The Deep Red Problem When Every Brand Chases the Same Differentiator

 What does it mean when a differentiator becomes generic?

 A differentiator becomes generic when it stops changing how buyers compare brands.
-If every competitor claims the same thing, the claim no longer helps a shopper choose, it just becomes category wallpaper.
+If every competitor claims the same thing, the claim no longer helps a shopper choose and becomes category wallpaper.
 At that point, the message may still be true, but it no longer creates separation.

 Why do so many ecommerce brands end up saying the same thing?